Mystery internships create a space where you can leap into the unknown and cultivate your ability to adapt to new environments.

 “Rock climbing is one of the most intense and exhilarating experiences I’ve ever had.
 I’m really enjoying myself thus far.
 I feel like I really have a life here, with its quotidian blend of culture, work, socializing, adventure, boredom, traffic, etc. Even seemingly commonplace activities like watching a movie with friends can lead to anthropological insights.
 My Thai is improving too.
 There’s something about this place that causes even the most restless of wanderers to get stuck, but by no means stagnate… Life!”

-—Willie Khoo, Mystery Intern, Chiang Mai Rock Climbing Association, Thailand
+—Willie Khoo, Class 2017, Mystery Intern, Chiang Mai Rock Climbing Association, Thailand

 “I just had the most challenging experience of my life and I thought I would share it with you!
 I was standing in the middle of a ruined stadium in 45 degrees and I had to build a championship in 6 hours.
 I had ten local boys for help but none of them spoke a word in English.
 In the use your hands and legs language, I explained to them what they need to do without even knowing what a rugby field is supposed to look like… In total desperation, I almost started crying in the middle of the stadium believing I can never make this happen.
 But I had to.
 And you know what?
 I made it.
 When I finally got home, I started crying out of relief and sense of accomplishment.
 With almost no language, knowledge and resources, I helped to organise a rugby championship.
 And I have learned so much about organising, teamwork and communication.
 So give me a high five when you see me, alright?”

-—Laureen Hollge, Mystery Intern, Lao Rugby Federation, Vientiane, Laos
+—Laureen Hollge, Class 2017, Mystery Intern, Lao Rugby Federation, Vientiane, Laos

 “Work is great!
 It’s illuminating to witness the inner workings of a small non-profit… I’m getting to do more research-type stuff, which is nice as well.
 I’m having a blast here; adjusting to the small town life has been a bit strange but I’m getting used to being more independent in that context.
 Speaking of graduation festivities…I’m glad I got to witness it, along with Class Day and senior prom, and couldn’t stop thinking about what kind of traditions the graduating classes and alumni at Yale-NUS might establish.”

-—Isa Ho, Mystery Intern, Princeton in Asia, Princeton, NJ
+—Isa Ho, Mystery Intern, Class 2017, Princeton in Asia, New Jersey, USA